Glory! Hammer! Since 1992!

 And prepare for epic fight. [sic]

 - Rape, Pillage, and Burn: What Zargothrax does to Dundee.
-He also carts off a beautiful princess.Fireballs and Lightning
+He also carries off a beautiful princess who he imprisons in ice.Fireballs and Lightning

 are raining from the sky,